Excellent engines, plush interior, equipment/tech...

-When the CLS was revealed 15 years ago it was unlike anything we’d seen from Audi or BMW.
+When the CLS was revealed in 2003 it was unlike anything we’d seen from Audi or BMW.
 It hadn’t yet occurred to them that they could take the relatively humble underpinnings of a conventional three-box saloon, change the body for something more stylish, add 20 per cent to the RRP and, crucially, that their customers would lap it up.
-Mercedes got there first and, for a while, had it all its own way.
+Mercedes got there first and, for a while, had things all its own way.

 But it was only a matter of time before the others caught up.
-Before long Audi came out with the A7, BMW the 6 Series Gran Coupe and even Porsche with the Panamera.
-Suddenly there were options, so the CLS had to work a bit harder to justify its spot in Mercedes’ line-up.
-Enter the new one, then…
+Before long Audi came out with the A7, BMW the 6 Series Gran Coupe (now 8 Series Gran Coupe) and Porsche with the Panamera.
+Then BMW did the X6, and the coupe-ifying craze spread to SUVs too.
+Suddenly there were options.
+So nowadays the CLS, which is based on the E-Class and has just been facelifted for 2021, has to work a bit harder to justify its spot in Mercedes’ line-up.

 Not a huge amount, if we’re honest.
 The new CLS gets lightly revised styling, a new steering wheel with touch-sensitive controls, updated infotainment and driver assists as well as more colour and trim options to bring it into line with the recently-updated E-Class.